 Running a LaTeX file

-For a general overview on how to work with run configurations, see Run/debug configurations | IntelliJ IDEA Documentation.
+For a general overview of run configurations, see Run/debug configurations | IntelliJ IDEA Documentation.

 Gutter icons